scipp/scipp/docs/index.rst

 ----

 - [|SCIPP_RELEASE_MONTH|] scipp-|SCIPP_VERSION| `has been released <about/release-notes.rst>`_.
+- [March 2023] Plopp is now the default plotting backend.
+This is a major breaking change for code using the old, builtin backend.
+Plopp must be installed as a separate dependency.
+See `Migrating to the new backend <visualization/plotting-overview.ipynb#Migrating-to-the-new-backend>`_ for details.
 - [January 2023] Scipp now comes with a **new data structure**, `DataGroup <user-guide/data-structures/data-structures.ipynb#DataGroup>`_, a ``dict``-like container with Scipp functionality.
 - [November 2022] Scipp is migrating to use `Plopp <https://scipp.github.io/plopp>`_ instead of a built-in plotting solution.
   See `Migrating to the new backend <visualization/plotting-overview.ipynb#Migrating-to-the-new-backend>`_ for details.